Spenz7/StudyFilter/README.md

 Longer Tutorial link: https://youtu.be/BGrRMCJ_-5o

-Link to Chrome Web Store to view more images: https://chromewebstore.google.com/detail/gbnlpahokjogkedhaofipdeihbglaned?utm_source=item-share-cb
+Link to Chrome Web Store if you prefer to download from there + view more images: https://chromewebstore.google.com/detail/gbnlpahokjogkedhaofipdeihbglaned?utm_source=item-share-cb

 Recommmended to pin the extension for easier use.